saudiwin/saudiwin.github.io/_posts/2017-01-10-how-we-know-who-we-are.md

 These differences reflect a more cultural understanding of faith than they do deep issues of doctrine.

 In addition to religious beliefs, these self-reported affiliations tend to differ along political lines as well.
-We see below that many of the same patterns from religious affiliation are reproduced--nones and evangelicals are on opposite sides of the spectrum--but other religious grousp have moved.
-Mainline protestants are much farther from evangelicals on the political spectrum than on the religious spectrum, while Muslim-Americans are closer to evangelicals in politics than in religion.
-This finding makes sense when we consider that Muslims may agree with evangelicals on certain divisive topics, such as the place of homosexuality in society and abortion.
+We see below that many of the same patterns from religious affiliation are reproduced--nones and evangelicals are on opposite sides of the spectrum--but the relationship is much weaker.
+While religious differences run the entire length of the scale for the religious dimension, from -2 to +2, political differences are only about one-tenth as large, ranging from -0.2 to +0.2.

 {::comment}
 ![plot of chunk relpol](figure/relpol-1.png)